Guide to Orphaned Teams in Microsoft Teams

 A common problem we see with customer Microsoft Team environments are Orphaned Teams.

-Let us discuss what they are, how to find them, how to fix them and then how to plan to stop them from occurring.
+So, let us discuss what they are, how to find them, and then how we plan to get rid of them.

 What is an orphaned Team?